 3 to take the appropriate measures to eliminate harmful interference caused to the distress and safety system;

+4 when providing Cospas-Sarsat satellite receiver payloads in the 406-406.1 MHz frequency band, to make possible improvement of out-of-band filtering of such receivers, in order to reduce constraints to adjacent services while preserving the ability of the Cospas-Sarsat system to detect all kinds of emergency beacons and to maintain an acceptable rate of detection, which is vital to search and rescue missions;

+5 to take all practical steps to limit the levels of unwanted emissions of stations operating within the 403-406 MHz and 406.1-410 MHz frequency ranges in order not to cause harmful interference to mobile-satellite systems operating in the 406-406.1 MHz frequency band;

-4to work with participating countries of the system and ITU to resolve reported cases of interference to the Cospas-Sarsat system,.5 to participate actively in the studies by submitting contributions to ITU-R.
+6 to actively cooperate with the administrations participating in the monitoring programme and the Bureau to resolve reported cases of interference to the Cospas-Sarsat system.

 Reasons: This proposal is intended to provide satellite-based search and rescue systems protection against out-of-band emissions originating from services operating in adjacent bands while minimizing impacts to the systems in these services to the greatest extent possible.